girisagar46/girisagar46.github.io/content/articles/k8s-in-out.md

 ![Master Node](../images/k8s/master-node.jpg)

 - Remember a Node is a machine.
-So the base layer is hardware layer.
+So the base layer is the hardware layer.
 It can be bare metal, a virtual server, EC2 instance or even your personal laptop (if you are in local environment)
 - Then the layer after that is OS layer.
 And remember, K8s only works in Linux OS.
 Kubernetes is platform agnostic in terms of hardware lever, but it needs Linux OS to operate.

 **Components of Master node:**

 1. Scheduler:
 Watches for new pods and assign work to that pod.